Search

-About CCJ Membership
+Membership

 By building a membership of top experts, innovators, and influencers, the Council creates a center of gravity for the criminal justice field, elevates the field in stature and clout, and helps build relationships among leaders and stakeholders who shape the direction of policy and practice and the quality of the national conversation.

-Membership serves as acknowledgement of the accomplishments of established leaders and as an honor to which the next generation of criminal justice trailblazers can aspire.
-It helps develop a strong cohort of people ready and able to manage and lead the field through future challenges, and supports the advancement of professionals and emerging leaders who are under-represented in the field, such as formerly incarcerated individuals, women, LGBTQ people, and career-changers.
+Membership serves as an acknowledgement of the accomplishments of established leaders and as an honor to which the next generation of criminal justice trailblazers can aspire.
+It helps develop a strong cohort of people ready and able to manage and lead the field through future challenges and supports the advancement of professionals and emerging leaders who are under-represented in the field, such as formerly incarcerated individuals, women, LGBTQ people, and career-changers.

-Becoming a Member of the Council
+Becoming a member of

-Members must be nominated in writing by a current Council member and seconded by at least two other members.
-Nomination letters should introduce the candidate and address the selection criteria below.
-The Membership Committee will vet the nominees before a vote to elect and approve is taken by the Council's Board of Directors.
 During the vetting process, Council staff may reach out to nominated members, nominators, and others for additional information.
 The Board of Directors elects new members in March and October of each calendar year.
 Members are elected for life and are removed only by resignation or by action of the Board of Directors.

 Selection Criteria